hongzhonglu/vivarium/doc/index.rst

 A vivarium, literally a "place of life," is a controlled environment in which organisms can be studied.
-You might have encountered examples of vivaria like an aquarium or a terarium.
-The Vivarium project provides a framework for creating a computational vivarium which can simulate colonies of cells in a shared, dynamic environment.
+You might have encountered examples of vivaria like an aquarium or a terrarium.
+The Vivarium project provides a framework for creating a computational vivarium which can simulate colonies of cells in shared, dynamic environments.

 .. todo:: Use cases